Reference for ultralytics/cfg/__init__.py

 Notes

-- The app is launched using the 'streamlit run' command.
+- The inference solution will be launched using the 'streamlit run' command.

 - The Streamlit app file is located in the Ultralytics package directory.